Aleksa Rakic

 Aleksa Rakic (born September 14, 2004) is a Canadian figure skater.
-He is the 2019 Canadian Junior national champion and the 2024 Canadian national silver medalist.
+He is the 2024 Canadian national silver medalist, the 2026 Canadian national bronze medalist, and the 2019 Canadian Junior national champion.

 Personal life

 Rakic was born on September 14, 2004, in New Westminster, British Columbia, Canada.
 In addition to figure skating, he also enjoys reading, biking, drawing, and listening to music.

 Career

 Early career

 Rakic began figure skating in 2013 after deciding to take lessons with CanSkate, a Canadian learn-to-skate program.
 His first figure skating coach was Josie Leeworthy before he would eventually begin training under Joanne McLeod at the Champs International Skating Center of BC in Burnaby.

 As an advanced novice skater, Rakic won bronze at the 2017 International Challenge Cup and gold at the 2018 Egna Spring Trophy.

 2018–19 season

 Making his junior international debut on the 2018–19 ISU Junior Grand Prix, Rakic finished eighth at 2018 JGP Slovakia and sixth at 2018 JGP Czech Republic.
 In January, he would win the 2019 Canadian Junior Championship title.